zenjen-devs/zenjen-devs.github.io/bio.md

 <br>
   <br>

-Jen is a graduate of New York University, where she began her journey at BMW developing AI-based features, and then at Rolls-Royce specializing in predictive analytics.
-As of 2024, Jen is a Principal Data Scientist at Raytheon.
+Jen is a graduate of New York University, where she began her journey at BMW developing automation features, and then at Rolls-Royce specializing in predictive analytics.
+As of 2024, Jen is a Data Scientist at Raytheon Technologies.
   <br><br>